Qualis/www-qual-is/_posts/science-and-religion.md

 But these are still **interfaces, not reality itself**.
 Donald Hoffman's *Interface Theory of Perception (ITP)* argues that perception is like a desktop: icons that hide complexity and enable action.
 The microscope shows us a bacterium, not reality "as it is".
 While representationalist theories like ITP posit hidden realities behind our perceptions, this framing itself represents a particular way of understanding our relationship to the world.

 Heidegger offers a different approach: truth (*aletheia*) is always unconcealment within a horizon, not correspondence to a hidden reality.
 Though he would resist framing scientific instruments as "enhanced sense organs", preferring to see them as different modes of world-disclosure, an insight remains: our technological tools reshape what can appear as real.
 They extend our horizon of unconcealment, but they do not dissolve its limits.
 What we call "truth" is simply what shows itself given our current modes of disclosure—whether we understand this through the lens of filtered interfaces or phenomenological unconcealment.

+Extended perception alone doesn't explain science's authority.
+That requires understanding both how science validates knowledge through method and how institutions maintain that validation.

 ## The Ritual of Method